adamantino/ICO_Documentation/docs/source/ICO.rst

 Open Points
 =====================================

-* What is the total supply?
+* What % of allocation is distributed in the private-sale in relation to the % sold in the crowdsale?
-* How much do we want to raise? min cap? max cap?

-* Which currencies are we accepting for the ICO?
-(BTC, ETH, anything else?)
-* will be the KYC available for the pre-registration process to the ICO?
 * Are tokens accessible immediately after transaction or only after the ICO end?
+* What happens if the private-sale target is not reached?
 * If the goal is not met, does the ICO continues until the payments reach the min cap?
-* What % of allocation is distributed in the pre-sale in relation to the % sold in the crowdsale?
-* what happens if the pre-sale target is not reached?
 * What is the ICO bonus scheme for early buyers?
 * Are raised funds returned if the goal is not met?
 * What is the founders initial token supply?
+* What is the total supply?
 * Allocation — What % are given to team, investors, partners, reserving for the ecosystem, reserving for the company/foundation?
 * Where will the money that you raise go to? have an annual budget for the next 5 years.
 * Does a bouty program exists? if so, how is it structured?